stackrox/stackrox/README.md

 Before deploying on Openshift, ensure that you have the [oc - OpenShift Command Line](https://github.com/openshift/oc) installed.

-On MacOS, you can install it via the following command:
+On macOS, you can install it via the following command:
 ```bash
 brew install openshift-cli
 ```

-Afterwards, deploy `rox`:
+Afterwards, deploy `stackrox`:
 ```bash
 # Automatically creates a OS route for exposing all relevant services
 export LOAD_BALANCER=route